-While we won’t be at the Ironman 70.3 World Championships this year in Zell am See, Austria, we have heard of a few good restaurants and fun things to do if you need some ideas.
-My husband did Ironman Austria in 2010 and the scenery was just stunning, so I’m sure you are in for such a treat.
+Zell am See Austria, is a simply stunning venue for a race or a vacation.
+We’ve heard of a few good restaurants and fun things to do if you need some ideas.
+My husband did Ironman Austria in 2010 and the scenery was just unbelievable, so I’m sure you are in for such a treat.
 From the pictures I’ve seen, the areas look similar and I hear you can drink from Lake Zell just like in Klagenfurt!

 So, here are a few restaurant tips and fun things to do in the area…

 PLACES TO EAT IN ZELL AM SEE AUSTRIA